-With the big news of pregnancy, comes the big list of do’s and don’ts you need to embrace for the upcoming 9 months.
-While your food intake directly impacts your baby’s growth, there are various other external factors which determine your baby’s wellbeing.
+With the big news of pregnancy, comes the big list of dos and don’ts you need to embrace for the upcoming 9 months.
+While your food intake directly impacts your baby’s growth, there are various other external factors which determine your baby’s well being.
 Sound is one of them.
 Soft music soothes the baby and the mother equally and has a calming effect.
-However, various studies have been conducted on the impact of loud noises on the fetus inside the womb, and mentioned below are the revelations from the same.
+However, various studies conducted on the impact of loud noises on the fetus inside the womb reveal that loud noises during pregnancy can harm the unborn baby.

 1. Affects Baby’s Hearing